gerhynes/docker-notes/README.md

 ## Volumes
 `docker run` will always run the image via a new container. `docker start` will run an existing container.

-If you stop a container, make changes to the app within it, and restart the container it won't reflect changes made to the app.
+If you stop a container, make changes to the app within it, and restart the container, it won't reflect changes made to the app.
 This is because the image in the container exists and once an image is made it becomes read-only.
 To see the changes to the app, you need to create a new image and run that image in a new container.

 Volumes are a way around this.
 Volumes let you specify folders on your host computer that can be made available to running containers.
 You can map these folders on your host computer to specific folders in the container so that if something changes in the folders on your computer, those changes would also be reflected in the container.

 If you mirror the root folder of a project on your host computer to the working directory of the container, you would see every update without having to build a new image.

 Importantly, the image itself does not change.
 Volumes just map directories between a container and the host computer.
-If you to update the image to share it or use it to create new conatiners, you'd have to recreate the image using `docker build`.
+If you want to update the image to share it or use it to create new conatiners, you'd have to recreate the image using `docker build`.
 Volumes are useful during development and testing.

-To set up a volume, use the `-v` flag, an absolute path to the directory on the host computer and an absolute path to the directory in the container.
+To set up a volume, use the `-v` flag, an absolute path to the directory on the host computer, and an absolute path to the directory in the container.

 ```
 docker run --name myapp_c_nodemon -p 4000:4000 --rm -v C:\Users\Gerard\Desktop\docker-crash-course\api:/app myapp:nodemon
 ```

-If you want to prevent a particular directory in the container form being mapped to the host computer (for example, to keep the node_modules from being deleted/changed) you can use an anonymous volume.
+If you want to prevent a particular directory in the container from being mapped to the host computer (for example, to keep the node_modules from being deleted/changed) you can use an anonymous volume.
 This maps the directory in the container to a directory managed by Docker.
 It will override the previous mapping as its path is more specific.

 ```
 docker run --name myapp_c_nodemon -p 4000:4000 --rm -v C:\Users\Gerard\Desktop\docker-crash-course\api:/app -v /app/node_modules myapp:nodemon